Lyl0519/My-MATLAB-piano/README.md

 Hello guys!

 The xlsxs in folder 'resources' are scores.
-You can create your own score following their format!
+There are some Jay Zhou's songs already in them.
+You can also create your own score following their format!

 Folder 'piano88' contains 88 original sounds recorded from a real piano.